IkeKap/StatsProject/README.md

 Main.<span>py is the main program.
 This is what I used for my data collection.

-mc_pi<span>.py is a reference code that I found online at [this](https://github.com/dandrewmyers/numerical/blob/master/mc_pi.py) address.
-Credits for this piece of code got to @dandrewmyers.
+mc_pi<span>.py is a reference code that I found online.
+Credits for this piece of code got to @dandrewmyers on Github (see note in Credits section).
 I used this code as the basis for my code but heavily modified it.
-As the code had no license attached, I assumed that the code was open-source.
+As the code had no license attached and was given freely on a public forum, I assumed that the code was open to public use.
 My version has the MIT license attached so the code can be used without many limitations (see LICENSE for full legalese).

 Project_outline was the original project proposal I submitted to my AP Statistics teacher